micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 8.md

 It came to pass at the end of twenty years, when Solomon had built the house of the Lord and his own house,

 ###### 2
-that the cities which [^a]Hiram had given to Solomon, Solomon built them; and he settled the children of Israel there.
+that the cities which Hiram had given to Solomon, Solomon built them; and he settled the children of Israel there.

 ###### 3
 And Solomon went to Hamath Zobah and seized it.